Lectures/Scripts/WritingsTelevision ScriptsYoung People's ConcertsWhat is Orchestration?

 [SEPTET: Stravinsky - L'histoire du soldat]

 That's fine.
 And so, little by little, we grow up to the regular big symphony orchestra we all know and love; seven players become seventeen, and then seventy, and finally, 107.
 And you can imagine what a composer must go through to choose from all the possible combinations there are in this mix-up of families.
-But a good composer always know, deep down in his heart, what the right choice must be, because if he's good, his music will make him choose right!
+But a good composer always knows, deep down in his heart, what the right choice must be, because if he's good, his music will make him choose right!
 The right music played by the right instruments in the right combinations at the right time: that's good orchestration.

 Now I've been racking my brains for days to try and decide what big piece to play for you to illustrate all these points - a piece that would really show you what good right orchestration means.
 And while I was thinking I realized that almost any fine piece of music would show this - any symphony by Mozart or Brahms or Haydn or Tchaikovsky of Franck or Beethoven or Stravinsky -and I thought: well, what will you young people really learn from hearing one of those symphonies?
 You would hear beautiful orchestration all right, but you wouldn't know why it was beautiful, unless I took hours and hours, or maybe weeks, to explain it in all its details.
 Then we'd have to learn to read music, and study every instrument - it would be like a whole course at a conservatory.